-Imperial is a European university.
+Imperial is a European university with global reach.
 The College has 4,000 students and 2,000 staff from other European countries.

 In the last decade alone, Imperial has published more than 60,000 research papers with European partners.
 Collaborations include Europe-wide projects to tackle meningitis and HIV, efforts to remove mobile phone roaming charges within the EU, and the development of next generation electronics.